U-M CEW+

 Questions?
 Contact [email protected] or (734) 764-4355.

-2024-25 Application
+2025-26 Application

 Summary of required information needed to complete a CEW+ Scholarship application:

-Demographic information, including a copy of your current U-M transcript (up to Fall 2023 if enrolled)
+Demographic information, including a copy of your current U-M transcript (up to Fall 2024 if enrolled)

 Two Letters of Recommendation (3rd Letter Optional):

-It is best to secure recommenders early and let them know the general timeline required for their letter (deadline, May 6, 2024).
+It is best to secure recommenders early and let them know the general timeline required for their letter (deadline, May 9, 2025).
 You will be asked to provide recommenders’ names and emails.
 The application system will prompt an automated email to your recommenders which will invite them to follow a link to upload their letter of recommendation.
 References who are familiar with your academic record and career aspirations are in the best position to write on your behalf.
 Letters of recommendation can come from a variety of sources; the CEW+ Funding Team strongly encourages including at least one letter from an academic recommender.
 Strong reference letters typically include:

 • The length and capacity in which the recommender has known you, the applicant.

-• Comments about the applicant’s strengths; academic and professional accomplishments; the ability to persevere and succeed in coursework, research and other endeavors at the university; and, the potential for impact in the applicant’s chosen field.
+• Comments about the applicant’s strengths, academic and professional accomplishments, the ability to persevere and succeed in coursework, research, and other endeavors at the university, and the potential for impact in the applicant’s chosen field.

 • Insights that the selection committee may not otherwise learn.
 Strong letters of support should complement and add to the biographical information and academic information in other sections of the application – letters of recommendation should focus on what the committee might not already know.